-why I should have to now!
-I can't believe that you don't trust me!" t see Explain to Wanda how you will employ the standards of care described earlier in this sector to provide her with the best possible coverage for her business. ction Licensing and Continuing Education Regulatory Requirements Y Knowledge Check Knowledge Check Let's revisit the previous scenario, in which you had to deal with a client (Wanda) who was upset, while still upholding the standards of care to both the customer and the insurance company.
-Let's revisit the previous scenario, in which you had to deal with a client (Wanda) who was upset, while still upholding the standards of care to both the 0
+Explain to Wanda how you will employ the standards of care described earlier in this section to provide her with the best possible coverage for her business.

+Licensing and Continuing Education Regulatory Requirements

+Let's revisit the previous scenario, in which you had to deal with a client (Wanda) who was upset, while still upholding the standards of care to both the customer and the insurance company.

+How might continuing education prepare an insurance agent to effectively handle a complex risk if the customer's expectations differ from the insurance company's ability to write the risk?
+Explain your answer.